Pandemic Perspectives

 Runtime: 92 minutes

-Where can I watch the film: rent or purchase the film worldwide on the new Ideas Roadshow app, on Vimeo On Demand or on Amazon Prime, or get the film on DVD – click on the related button below.
+Where can I watch the film: on the Ideas Roadshow app, Vimeo On Demand, Amazon Prime, or DVD – details below

 “Pandemic Perspectives presents a unique window into responses — institutional, personal, and communal — to the COVID-19 pandemic.
 Conversations with people in different fields of endeavor turn into something more, when viewed together: a paean to human creativity and resilience, even in the midst of a devastating pandemic.”
 Christopher Celenza, James B. Knapp Dean, Johns Hopkins University